AnnMahan2/annrepo/README.md

-The growth of suburbanization in the 19th century spurred the construction of feeder roads and highways to connect residential areas to urban centers and transportation networks.
+Roads in the 18th century were primarily unpaved, consisting of dirt, gravel, or cobblestones, which made travel slow, difficult, and uncomfortable.